Lotemn102/Ball-Pivoting-Algorithm/README.md

 Consists of 2 Point objects.

 ## Multithreading
-I did implement a multi-threaded version, although it does not improve running time due to Python's GIL that prevents making use of more than one CPU core, or separate CPUs in order to run threads in parallel.
-I did find out that **Resume this on the linux machine**.
+Initially i implemented a multi-threaded version of the algorithm.
+I knew it won't improve the algorithm's running time due to Python's GIL, that prevents making use of more than one CPU core to run threads in parallel, but i thought it might improve the algorithm's mesh quality if i run simultaneously multiple threads in different parts of the object.
+It didn't improved the algorithm's quality.
+I think a better idea would be the implement the algorithm using CUDA and [Numba](http://numba.pydata.org/)'s JIT, but it's not trivial and requires some work.

 ## Complexity
 Finding a seed costs <img src="https://latex.codecogs.com/gif.latex?O(n^2logn)" width="6%"/> time.
 We iterate through all points.